Meithal/ccson/README.md

 START_AND_PUSH_TOKEN(&cisson_state, TRUE, "true");
 puts(to_string(&cisson_state.tokens)); /* {"foo":"bar","array":[1,2,4],"question":true} */
 ```
-Note that closing tokens are not necessary if we have
+Closing tokens are not necessary if we have
 no more tokens to push.
 More and
 up-to-date examples are in tests/tests.c.

-We can notice that the nature of the JSON token we push onto the stack
+The nature of the JSON token we push onto the stack
 can be deduced from its first character.
 For example `[` signals an object,
 `"` signals a string, and so on.
-So, as a convenience, you can use the `push_token` function
-instead of the macros. `push_token` can guess the nature
+The `push_token` function can guess the nature
-of the json token you want to add, without having you to
+of the json token we want to add, without having to
-provide its nature explicitly, by looking at the first character
+provide its nature explicitly.
-of the token.
 If we had to rewrite the previous
 example using that function, it would look like the following

 ```c